 Think about it.
 Do you visit Ikea because of the quality of the wood they use or the longevity of the products they promise?
 No, right?

 You visit Ikea for how it allows you to reimagine your living space and transports you to a land where you have the freedom to redesign your home the way you want.
-You visit Ikea for the shopping experience the stores offer and the story they have you believe that this is what your home could look like.
 They allow you to experience what you are putting your money behind and truly soak in the look and feel of the furniture.

 Rather than using unnecessary jargon in their marketing communication, they keep it simple and elegant.
 Ikea believes in staging immersive experiences and not hiring pushy salesmen to do the talking.